mrdcvlsc/APA/README.md

 ## INTO ARRAYS

-###### For addition, subtraction, and multiplication every 18 digits (8 digits for multiplication) in the string value of the bignumber is then converted into a  long long int number then stored into an array of long long ints, then arithmetic operations are applied on each index of the array then stored to another array of long long int, the results' index are then processed carried to the next index when it's value reach a certain limit, then each index is converted back and joined into a string... this is how this library mainly works
+###### For addition, subtraction, and multiplication every 8 digits of the big number is converted into a long long int stored into a a vector, then arithmetic operations are applied on each index of the vector, the answer per index of vector is then stored to another vector of long long int, the results' index are then processed carried to the next index when it's value reach a certain limit

 ***The "bignum" user made data type provided by the library enables you to:***